Aleman-Z/spikesorting/README.md

 ```
 Here you will find two files which you have to modify.
 [This file](https://github.com/Aleman-Z/spikesorting/blob/main/openephys_tools.py#L49-L82) indicates the lines that need to be modified in the __openephys_tools.py__ file.

-Similarly, you will need to modify [these lines](https://github.com/Aleman-Z/spikesorting/blob/main/core.py#L723-L727) of the __core.py__ file which you can also find in the path above.
+Similarly, you will need to add [these lines](https://github.com/Aleman-Z/spikesorting/blob/main/core.py#L723-L727) of the __core.py__ file which you can also find in the path above.

 ## Newest scripts, yet to be described: